Number of hospitals performing complex cancer surgeries above the minimum suggested annual caseload

 The graph below shows the proportion of resections for lung, oesophageal, pancreatic and rectal cancers that were performed in NSW hospitals (public and private) above the relevant minimum suggested annual caseload.

-Proportion of resections performed in NSW hospitals (public and private) above minimum suggested annual caseload and number of hospitals performing these surgeries, by cancer type, 2013 and 2018
+Proportion of resections performed in NSW public and private hospitals above minimum suggested annual caseload and number of hospitals performing these surgeries, by cancer type, 2014 and 2019

 1. Data source: Admitted Patient, Emergency Department Attendance and Deaths Register (sourced from SAPHaRI, Centre for Epidemiology and Evidence, NSW Ministry of Health).